arbor-sim/arbor/example/generators/readme.md

     }
 ```

-#### 2. Attach sampler to model
+#### 2. Attach sampler to simulation

-Once the model has been created, the model has internal state that tracks the value of the voltage at the probe location described by the recipe.
+Once the simulation has been created, the simulation has internal state that tracks the value of the voltage at the probe location described by the recipe.
 We must attach a sampler to this probe to get sample values.

 The sampling interface is rich, and can be extended in many ways.